 LA All Day September 5th, 2009 from Daniel Scarano on Vimeo.

 Filmed by Tanner Madix & Daniel Scarano, Edited by Daniel Scarano.
 This was a great ending to our best year in L.A.
 All Day history.
 Appearances by international skaters CJ Wellsmore and Soichiro Kanashima.
 Overall Champ of 2009 was Rick Rodriguez.

 This is why we do this, L.A.
 All day kids rippin it up!
 Thanks Tanner Madix for this amazing kids edit.

 Another fresh edit by my man Daniel, capturing L.A.
 All Day's 2010 season opener.
-David Jones put on a show and proved that hard work pays off.

 The 2010 LA All Day season kicked-off this past Saturday, so ONE made the trip from SD to show support and hang out with the all-ages crowd these awesome grassroots events bring together.
 Lots of little shredders rolling around the park — and plenty of full-bore shredders repping the advanced and elite divisions, earning WRS points.
 Here’s some of what we saw go down. — ONE